etiennefranzi/Object-Detection-for-Driverless-Cars-Algorithm/README.md

-# Vehicle Detection Pipeline for Autonomous Driving Footage
+# Vehicle Detection Pipeline for Autonomous Driving

 Python algorithms to detect and classify objects (cars, trucks, background) in video frames from driving footage, built and trained on Google Colab.